bufbuild-ru/docs/docs/bsr/generated-sdks/nuget/index.md

 BSR.{Module-Owner}.{Module-Name}.{Plugin-Owner}.{Plugin-Name}
 ```

 Each component is title-cased to follow C# package-naming conventions.
-For an easy way to find the package name for your module, visit your repository's generated SDK page.For example, the SDK name `BSR.Connectrpc.Eliza.Grpc.Csharp` contains code for the [`connectrpc/eliza`](https://buf.build/connectrpc/eliza) module using the [`grpc/csharp`](https://buf.build/grpc/csharp) plugin.
+For an easy way to find the package name for your module, visit your repository's generated SDK page.

+For example, the SDK name `BSR.Connectrpc.Eliza.Grpc.Csharp` contains code for the [`connectrpc/eliza`](https://buf.build/connectrpc/eliza) module using the [`grpc/csharp`](https://buf.build/grpc/csharp) plugin.

 ### Versions